 ACA Section 1557 affects all health plans that receive federal funding.
 This funding can be in premium payments, grants, property, tax credits, and cost-sharing subsidies.

 Affected insurances include Medicare Part A, Medicare Advantage plans, Medicare Part D prescription drug plans, Medicaid plans, and Marketplace plans.

 What are the ACA Section 1557 rules for disability?

-It assures that healthcare providers are not biased towards any individuals in the community, have access to healthcare insurance, and make it affordable for the residents.
+It assures that healthcare providers are not biased towards individuals in the community, have access to healthcare insurance, and make it affordable for the residents.

-Affected entities must be impartial about individuals with diverse ethnic backgrounds, races, gender, religion, physical appearances, and individuals living with disabilities.
+Affected entities must be impartial about individuals with diverse ethnic backgrounds, races, gender, religion, physical appearances, and individuals with disabilities.

 What Medicare programs are covered by Section 1557?

 Not all Medicare programs are affected by Section 1557, such as Medicare Part B and Medicare Supplement insurance.
 They aren’t affected because they don’t access or receive federal funds.

 ACA Section 1557 affects the following parts of Medicare:

 It applies to insurance companies, facilities, and health organizations accepting federal funding.
 Federal funding includes grants, premium payments, property, subsidy cost-share, and tax credits.